Genivia/ugrep/README.md

     DESCRIPTION
-           The ugrep utility searches any given input files, selecting lines that match one or more patterns.
-By default, a pattern matches an input line if the regular expression (RE) matches the input line.
-A pattern matches multiple input lines if the RE in the pattern matches one or more newlines in the input.
+           The ugrep utility searches any given input files, selecting lines that match one or more patterns specified as regular expressions or as fixed strings.
+A pattern matches multiple input lines when the pattern's regular expression matches one or more newlines.
 An empty pattern matches every line.
 Each input line that matches at least one of the patterns is written to the standard output.

            The ug command is intended for interactive searching, using a .ugrep configuration file located in the working directory or home directory,